-- 1. Obtain blood samples according to IRB approved protocol.
+- 1. Obtain blood samples according to IRB-approved protocol.
 Keep blood at ambient temperature, do not refrigerate. - 2.
 Keeping donors' material separate, inside a class II BSC, pool each donor's blood into labeled conical tubes.
-Rinse each vacutainer tube with PBS at ambient temperature and combine with whole blood. - 3.
-Measure blood volume and dilute 1:1 with PBS.
-If volume of whole blood to be processed is ≥20mL, transfer half of the volume into another labeled 50 mL tube prior to diluting with PBS. - 4.
+Rinse each vacutainer tube with PBS at ambient temperature and combine it with whole blood.

+- 3. Measure blood volume and dilute 1:1 with PBS.
+If the volume of whole blood to be processed is ≥20 mL, transfer half of the volume into another labeled 50 mL tube prior to diluting with PBS. - 4.
 Layer diluted blood at ambient temperature slowly over LymphoprepTM, also at ambient temperature taking care not to disrupt the interface. - 5.
-Centrifuge balanced tubes at 800 x g for 20 min with the centrifuge brake off, non refigerated. - 6.
-Identify the buffy coat at the interface between LymphoprepTM and diluted plasma layers.
-Carefully remove the cells at this interface and transfer to a fresh 50 mL conical tube (see Note 25). - 7.
-Wash the harvested PBMC by adding additional PBS at RT and pellet cells by spinning at 330 x g for 10 min with centrifuge brake on, non-refrigerated. - 8.
+Centrifuge balanced tubes at $800 \times g$ for 20 min with the centrifuge brake off, non-refrigerated. - Identify the buffy coat at the interface between LymphoprepTM and diluted plasma layers.
+Carefully remove the cells at this interface and transfer them to a fresh conical tube (see Note 25). - 7.
+Wash the harvested PBMC by adding additional PBS at RT and pellet cells by spinning at $330 \times g$ for 10 min with centrifuge brake on, non-refrigerated. - 8.
 Decant supernatant and resuspend cell pellet(s) using PBS at RT.
 If appropriate, pool cell pellets from a single donor into one conical tube.
-Centrifuge balanced tubes at $300 \times g$ for 15 min with centrifuge brake on, non-refrigerated. - Decant supernatant and resuspend the cell pellet(s) using PBS to achieve a cell density of ~2-5 x 10 cells/mL. - 10.
+Centrifuge balanced tubes at $300 \times g$ for 15 min with centrifuge brake on, non-refrigerated. - 9.
+Decant supernatant and resuspend the cell pellet(s) using PBS to achieve a cell density of $\sim 2-5 \times 10^6$ cells/mL. - 10.
 Pipet 15 $\mu$ L of live/dead cell counting dye onto a piece of parafilm to form a droplet. - 11.
-Remove 15 $\mu$ L of cell suspension and combine with droplet of live/dead cell counting dye.
-Pipet up and down 3-5 times to mix the sample while avoiding formation of bubbles. - 12.
+Remove $15 \,\mu\text{L}$ of cell suspension and combine with a droplet of live/dead cell counting dye.
+Pipet up and down three to five times to mix the sample while avoiding the formation of bubbles. - 12.
 Transfer 15 $\mu$ L of the cell and dye suspension into each chamber of a hemacytometer. - 13.
-Determine live cell count and viability using CTL's Live/Dead Cell Counting suite. - 14.
-Increase volume of cell suspension(s) with additional PBS and centrifuge balanced tubes at 330 x g for 10min with centrifuge brake on, non-refrigerated.
+Determine live cell count and viability using CTL's live/dead cell counting suite. - 14.
+Increase volume of cell suspension(s) with additional PBS and centrifuge balanced tubes at $330 \times g$ for 10 min with centrifuge brake on, non-refrigerated. - 15.
+Decant supernatant and gently resuspend the cell pellet (s) using pre-warmed CTL-CryoTM medium at a cell density of $6-10 \times 10^6$ cells/mL to generate aliquots containing $3-5 \times 10^6$ PBMC/vial, respectively. - 16.
+Double the volume of the sample(s) by dropwise addition of pre-warmed CTL-CryoTM medium containing 20% v/v DMSO while gently swirling the tube to ensure adequate mixing.

-- 15. Decant supernatant and gently resuspend the cell pellet(s) using pre-warmed CTL-CryoTM Medium at a cell density of 6-10 x 10 cells/mL to generate aliquots containing 3-5 x 10 PBMC/vial, respectively. - 16.
-Double the volume of the sample(s) by dropwise addition of pre-warmed CTL-CryoTM Medium containing 20% v/v DMSO while gently swirling the tube to ensure adequate mixing. - 17.
-Immediately transfer sample(s) into labeled 1.2 mL cryovials and place into Mr. FrostyTM Freezing containers and transfer into -80°C freezer (see Note 26), or use a controlled rate freezer.
+17. Immediately transfer sample(s) into labeled 1.2 mL cryovials and place into Mr. FrostyTM freezing containers and transfer into -80 °C freezer (see Note 26), or use a controlled rate freezer.